Declawing Your Cat: A Potentially Sh***y Situation

 The cat won’t understand that it’s because of the declaw procedure and that it may improve with time (more on the choice of wording with “may” in a moment).
 They just know litter box=pain.
 While it’s possible to help them recognize that the litter box isn’t associated with pain, it can be work and you may need to work with a behavior professional and/or veterinarian to get things resolved.

 Unfortunately, even after the wounds have healed the pain may linger due to a poorly done procedure or damage to the tissue in their paws.
-Your cat’s gait will be affected due to their feet not having all their bones (“toe beans” is the medical term, I believe.
-Probably.) and as they age, they may develop painful arthritis.
+Your cat’s gait will be affected due to their feet not having all their bones (“toe beans” is the medical term, I believe) and as they age, they may develop painful arthritis.
 This can lead to a litter box aversion later in life.
 If your cat develops mobility problems due to arthritis or pain, they may decide it’s not worth it to use the box (if they are even physically able to get in into the box).

 Addressing Litter Box Problems In Declawed Cats

 For those who have declawed their cat and run into litter box issues, the good news is that there are things that can be done.
 You can try a sensitive paw litter or even use soft sandbox sand.
-Trying a lower entry litter box or making your own low entry litter box may work, too.
+A lower entry litter box or making your own low entry litter box may work, too.

 If you aren’t able to figure out what’s going on, you may need to work with a behavior consultant and your veterinarian to address the litter box aversion.
-The best way to fix the problem, though, is to not have it happen in the first place… Don’t declaw your cat!
-It’s not only cruel, but it will likely cause you problems down the line.

 Need help with your cat’s behavior instead of declawing them?